drftpd-ng/drftpd/README.md

 #### Master
 - Copy .dist files to .conf only if you change the settings
+- Optional : Run `./genkey.sh` for Linux or `master.bat` for Windows (if you want to use SSL (Master & Slave)
 - Run `./master.sh` for Linux or `master.bat` for Windows
 - Connect to `127.0.0.1:2121` with `drftpd:drftpd`

 #### Slave
 - Copy .dist files to .conf only if you change the settings
+- Optional : Copy the `drftpd.key` from the master to the config directory
 - Run `./slave.sh` for Linux or `slave.bat` for Windows

 ## Documentation